Often we just assume we know all these facts about the Bible but the reality is, they aren’t taught very often!

 The Bible was written by God through man.
 This means that every word written in the Bible was inspired by God.
 (2 Timothy 3:16).
 In addition, the Bible is alive and active and able to work in your heart and mind as you continue to read it.
 (Hebrews 4:12)

 The first 39 books of the Bible are called the Old Testament.
-These 39 books are full of prophecy pointing towards the birth, life, and death of Jesus Christ, wisdom, history, and the law.
+These 39 books are full of wisdom, history, the law, and prophecy pointing towards the birth, life, and death of Jesus Christ,

 The last 27 books of the Bible are called the New Testament.
 They begin with the birth of Christ and end with the book of Revelation, a prophecy book about the 2nd coming of Christ.